shahzaib-sk/Bankist-App/README.md

 This is Bankist-App.
-It's CSS and JavaScript based Project
+It's CSS and JavaScript based Project, Neat and Clean Design!